fastlane/fastlane/YourFirstPR.md

 The number is the line number of the unit test (`it ... do`) or unit test group (`describe ... do`) you want to run.

+Instead of using the line number you can also use a filter with the `it "something", now: true` notation and then use `bundle exec rspec -t now` to run this tagged test.
+(Note that `now` can be any random string of your choice.)

 ### Code style

 To verify and auto-fix the code style